General (Nigeria)

 General (or full general to distinguish it from the lower general officer ranks) is the highest rank achievable by serving officers of the Nigerian Army.
 It ranks above lieutenant-general and is subordinate to the rank of field marshal, which is only awarded as an honorary rank to the incumbent president of Nigeria in his capacity as the commander-in-chief of the Armed Forces of Nigeria.
-The rank of general has a NATO-code of OF-9, and is a four-star rank.
+The rank of general is a four-star rank.
 It is equivalent to a full admiral in the Nigerian Navy or an air chief marshal in the Nigerian Air Force.

 The rank of full general is not always given; this rank is usually held by the Chief of the Defence Staff (if the chief is appointed from the army and not from the navy or the air force).

 Officers holding the ranks of lieutenant-general, major-general and brigadier-general may be generically considered to be generals.